 the appointment of the auditors for the present financial year

-All business that is transacted at a General Meeting, and also all that is transacted at an Annual General Meeting, with the exception of those matters set down in clause 21(a) shall be special business.
+All business that is transacted at a General Meeting, and also all that is transacted at an AGM, with the exception of those matters set down in clause 21(a) shall be special business.

 General business and general business without notice may be provided for but is not a requirement of the Act.
 If you do not wish to have General Business then you should ensure there is an alternate method for dealing with members concerns.